cartowong/oo/README.md

 ## Updates

+* version 5.2 (July 14, 2017): Fix a subtle bug to make sure a private field/method cannot be overriden by defining/adding a public field/method with the same name in a subclass.
 * version 5.1 (July 14, 2017): Add unit tests and make minor code change.
 * version 5.0 (July 14, 2017): Add object methods `define`, `definePrivate` and remove object method `setPrivate`.
 As of version 5.0, the method `set` determines whether the field is accessible.
 * version 4.21 (July 14, 2017): Minor code change.